Highlights for propantheline

 How to Use propantheline

 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
 Take this medicine 30 minutes before meals.
 Take your medicine at regular intervals.
 Do not take your medicine more often than directed.\n\nTalk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

 You may get drowsy, dizzy, or have blurred vision.
 Do not drive, use machinery, or do anything that needs mental alertness until you know how this medicine affects you.
 To reduce the risk of dizzy or fainting spells, do not sit or stand up quickly, especially if you are an older patient.
 Alcohol can make you more drowsy.
 Avoid alcoholic drinks.\n\nAvoid extreme heat.
 This medicine can cause you to sweat less than normal.
 Your body temperature could increase to dangerous levels, which may lead to heat stroke.\n\nYour mouth may get dry.
 Chewing sugarless gum or sucking hard candy, and drinking plenty of water may help.
 Contact your doctor if the problem does not go away or is severe.

 Keep out of the reach of children.\n\nStore at room temperature between 20 and 25 degrees C (68 and 77 degrees F).
 Throw away any unused medicine after the expiration date.

-Last Updated: January 16, 2009
+Last Updated: July 16, 2009